sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 **Simplifies Testing**

 Testing strategies in isolation is easier since each strategy is a separate class.
-This allows for targeted testing and ensures that changes to one strategy don't inadvertently affect others
+This allows for targeted testing and ensures that changes to one strategy don't inadvertently affect others.

 **Reusability**